pruthviraj495/Statsmarketresearch-blogs/1404/Direct_Adaptive_Steering_Market.md

- <p>Electric-hydraulic Caliper Systems Segment to Reach $ Million by 2029, with a % <strong>CAGR</strong> in next six years.</p>
+ <p>PE-Steering Segment to Reach $ Million by 2029, with a % <strong>CAGR</strong> in next six years.</p>

- <p>The global key manufacturers of Park-by-Wire include TRW, KUSTER, Continental, DURA, AISIN, Mando, Bethel and ASIA-PACIFIC, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>
+ <p>The global key manufacturers of Direct Adaptive Steering include Bosch, JTEKT, NSK, Nexteer, ZF TRW, Mobis, Showa, Thyssenkrupp and Mando, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>

- <p>We surveyed the Park-by-Wire manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>
+ <p>We surveyed the Direct Adaptive Steering manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>